 Your reaction to feedback: If I’m offering representation, I will have editorial feedback for you.
 Now.
 A lot of agent colleagues have spent hours on the phone with a potential writer, giving all their notes, laying out a revision plan, only to have the writer go elsewhere and incorporate their revision notes anyway, but after signing with a different agent.

 I’m not this precious about my editorial suggestions for you, but I do think it’s a bad idea to dump all of my feedback in your lap at once.
 It’s overwhelming, and it may come across as me not liking the book (which, if I’m calling to offer, is the opposite of what I want to convey).
 So I take my three biggest revision suggestions, including one or two that might be controversial, and float them your way.

-This is probably the most important thing that happens during this call, for me.
+Out of all the questions a literary agent might ask, this is the most important area for me.
 First, I get to see if you and I are on the same page editorially.
 If you’re writing a dark psychological thriller and I call, saying, “What I basically need from you is to make it more like the Clique series,” then we’re not going to be a good fit because you and I see the book differently and we want different things for it.
 (I sure hope I never miss the mark this badly…) It’s fun for me to get into revision back-and-forth with authors, even if we disagree.

 How Will You Handle a Novel Revision?

 Your revision style: If we do agree on most of my revision suggestions and it seems like we’re thinking about the book and its potential in a similar way, I still want to know about your revision process.
 I’ve found that being able to revise is the single most important skill a writer can have.
 I’ve taken on promising first projects, given tons of notes, and what really made or broke the new relationship is how well the author has been able to run with those notes and take the manuscript to the next level.